robertrossmann/Ldap/README.md

 ## Documentation

 You use the `Ldap\Ldap` class to connect to an ldap server.
-Simply construct the class with the proper server URL/IP address and optional port ( default is 389 ) and then use any of the below described functions to work with the connection.
+Simply construct the instance with the proper server hostname/IP address and optional port ( default is 389 ) and then use any of the below described functions to work with the connection.

 ### Example code
 ```